FolkComputer/folk/README.md

   scared of it falling and you shouldn't have to take it apart and put it back together every time

+## License

+We intend to release this repo as open-source under an MIT, GPLv3, or AGPLv3 license by June 2023 or earlier; by contributing code, you're also agreeing to license your code under whichever license we end up choosing.

 ## Stuff

 - implement generators (~point at~)